tensorflow/models/research/lexnet_nc/README.md

 In particular, rows with the same modifier, head, and label must appear contiguously.

-We must also create a file that contains all the relation labels from our original labeled pairs:
+We next create a file that contains all the relation labels from our original labeled pairs:

     awk 'BEGIN {FS="\t"} {print $3}' < ${HOME}/data/labeled-pairs.tsv \
       | sort -u > ${HOME}/data/relations.txt